7 Ways to Raise Emotionally Resilient, Healthy Kids (what I'd say to my younger self)

 • Reducing hidden stressors

-Days can feel messy, but it's actually the small, repeated choices, guided by intention, that shape resilient, healthy kids.
+You'll land on the tactics that best fit your family.
+But I'll leave you with this: Days can feel messy, but it's actually the small, repeated choices, guided by intention, that shape resilient, healthy kids.

-About Jess Sherman, FDN-P, M.Ed, R.H.N
+About Jess Sherman, FDN-P, M.Ed, CFNP

-Jess is a Functional Diagnostic Nutrition® Practitioner, Registered Holistic Nutritionist and a trauma-sensitive Family Health Educator specializing in brain health & resilience for kids.
+Jess is a Functional Diagnostic Nutrition® Practitioner, Certified Functional Nutrition Practitioner, and a trauma-sensitive Family Health Educator specializing in brain health & resilience for kids.
 She is also a teacher, with a Master's degree in education.
 Her Calm & Clear Kids introductory course, her Amino Acids (with kids!)
 Quickstart program, and her signature Roadmap to Resilient Kids, along with her book Raising Resilience, have helped families in at least 44 countries improve the lives of their children with learning differences, anxiety, ADHD, and mood disorders and reduce their reliance on medication.
 She is the 2019 recipient of the CSNNAA award for Clinical Excellence for her work with families, and she continues to bring an understanding of the Nourishment Needs and Biological Stress to the mainstream conversation about children’s mental health, learning, and overall resilience through her blog, courses, workshops and as a contributor to print and online magazines.

 Let's Raise Resilient, Healthy Kids Together!